 Is the Palette worth it?

-It’s a fabulous palette which sculpts the face really well.
+It’s a fabulous palette that sculpts the face really well.
 It gives you the defined features and high cheekbones that you want, without it looking like you’ve caked yourself in makeup.

 Let me know in the comments below if you have used the Charlotte Tilbury Filmstar Bronze & Glow?
-Do you love it as much as me?
+Do you love it as much as I do?

 - 10 Best Conditioners for Oily Hair in 2021